-With a TOEFL score of 80, including minimum scores of 20 in each skill area or ACTFL OPI and WPT scores of Advanced Low (AL), applicants may enter the Seminary without restriction.
+With a TOEFL score of 80, including minimum scores of 20 in each skill area, applicants may enter the Seminary without restriction.
 Applicants who achieve this level of proficiency in English may not be required to take additional English language courses, although Mount Angel Seminary reserves the right to require further study in English if deemed to be in the best interest of furthering the student's future academic success.
 Nevertheless, students may be asked by their instructors or the formation team to use campus-based services, such as the Writing Center or the Speech Center, to fine tune their skills.
 Additionally, these students may be asked to take courses to modify their accents when speaking English.